harcomaase/lsp-gpt/Readme.md

 extensions and it requires a minimal language configuration (e.g. how line comments look like, which brackets are used).

-In order to run the extension for testing and debugging purposes, the following modules habe to be installed:
+In order to run the extension for testing and debugging purposes, the following modules have to be installed:

 ```bash
 # install node and the node package manager (if not present yet)